 In February 2011 I had the opportunity to speak before a Canadian Parliamentary committee on the topic of Open Government.
 The text and media are here.

-More recently I designed Deflect, a robust system to protect media, democracy and human rights web sites.
-I also served as a senior systems developer at Concordia University, while continuing to lead and support diverse projects in the evolving health system.
+I designed Deflect, a robust system to protect media, democracy and human rights web sites.
+I served as a senior systems developer at Concordia University, while continuing to lead and support diverse projects in the evolving health system.
+From 2015 to 2018, I had the first technical position to establish GovInvest.

-My company, Dataparc Communications, is specialized in secure participatory web development using leading open systems.
+My company, Systems for People, is specialized in secure participatory web development using leading open systems.